badeaadi/Advanced-OOP/Map_Project/README.md

 ---

 3.**Activity** : -
-    Addition from town and node - has some happiness index which will be used afterwards
+    Derived also from node - has some happiness index which will be used afterwards

 ---